SatoshisPay/satoshispay/CONTRIBUTING.md

 2. The wallet *MUST* always be restorable and the funds cannot be lost
 3. A loss of the transactions history *MAY* cause tax issues to the retailer.
 4. **Security is everything when we talk about people's money**.

+### 2.3 Website

+Websites improvements are welcome, the source code is found under the `site/` directory, but please, focus on the APP first.

+## 3. Code guidelines

+### 3.1 Conventional commits

+We use **Conventional Commits**.

+Please, when committing code, use this syntax for the commit message <https://www.conventionalcommits.org/en/v1.0.0/>